City Guide · Last updated 3 June 2026

 What Do Groceries Cost in La Linea?

 Groceries are cheap.
-Properly cheap.
-La Linea has a Mercadona, several smaller supermarkets like Dia and Supersol, plus the Mercado de la Concepcion (the municipal market) where locals buy fresh fish, meat, and produce at even lower prices.
+La Linea has a Mercadona, a Dia, and several smaller supermarkets, plus the Mercado Municipal where locals buy fresh fish, meat, and produce at some of the lowest prices in the region.
+The full supermarket directory covers every option in town.

 How Much Is Eating Out in La Linea?

 This is where La Linea really shines.
-The restaurant scene is proper Andalusian: family-run spots with massive portions, menú del día specials, and tapas bars where a beer comes with a free tapa.
+The restaurant scene is proper Andalusian: family-run spots with big portions, menú del día specials, and tapas bars where a beer often comes with a free tapa.

 What Are Utility Bills Like?

-Utilities in La Linea are reasonable, especially because southern Spain means you barely need heating.
-Air conditioning in summer is the main cost driver.
-Here's a typical monthly breakdown for a standard apartment:
+Utilities in La Linea are reasonable.
+Southern Spain means you barely need heating, though air conditioning in summer is the main cost driver.
+Here is a typical monthly breakdown for a standard apartment based on current tariffs:

 Save on electricity